mbalazin/cse599c-17sp-tutorials/vertica/README.md

 pip install psycopg2
 ```

+TODO: replace details in this script with actual small data
+Basic usage of the Python client is demonstrated in `sample.py`.

 #### Installation using a virtual environment
 For those that would rather use a [virtual environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/), we provide a setup script to set that up and install the
 dependencies for the Python clients.
 Simply run (from this directory):